vesoft-inc/nebula/docs/manual-doc/functions-and-operators/set-operations.md

 ## `UNION`, `UNION DISTINCT`, and `UNION ALL`

-Operation `UNION DISTINCT` (or by short `UNION`) returns the union of two sets A and B (denoted by $A \bigcup B$ in mathematics), with the distinct element belongs to set A or set B, or both.
+Operation `UNION DISTINCT` (or by short `UNION`) returns the union of two sets A and B (denoted by `A ⋃ B` in mathematics), with the distinct element belongs to set A or set B, or both.

 Meanwhile, operation `UNION ALL` returns the union set with duplicated elements.